Venezuela's sick Chavez misses own inauguration bash

 Though supporters maintain vigils and express hope he will recover, there appears to be a growing acceptance he may not, and a slow adjustment to the idea of a post-Chavez Venezuela.

-“We are all necessary but nobody should be irreplaceable and the revolutionary process in our America must continue,” said his friend and close ally, Ecuador’s President Rafael Correa.
+“We are all necessary but nobody should be irreplaceable and the revolutionary process in our America must continue,” said one friend and close ally, Ecuador’s President Rafael Correa.

 Though often viewed in the West as a clownish autocrat, Chavez has a kinder image in developing nations where many admire his defiance of the United States and efforts to improve the lives of Venezuela’s poor.